PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 Migration Pull Request are quite different to other ones : the purpose of these PR is to move from a Legacy framework to a Symfony framework, while keeping the same functionalities (and some minor improvements).

-This makes the QA work on these Pull Request quite longer and harder than on other PR.
+This makes the QA's work on these Pull Requests quite longer and harder compared to other PRs.

 ### Requirements